Pros and Cons of Owner Building

 In the interim we’d had to call in a consultant to arbitrate (at considerable expense), because the workmanship was so bad.
 For example:

 - The wall on one side of the house was a brick course higher than the other, so the roof wasn’t quite level.
-You can see this in the picture above where the upstairs windows on the left hand window cuts into the bargeboard!

 - The walls inside the house that should have been bagged with plaster and been vaguely and unevenly smeared with a very weak mix.
 When we complained the builder set to work with a box of Polyfilla, in an attempt to even the surface.